 Not Setup As S-Corp

-For example, if you earned $100,000 in after deductions, adjusted gross income, your SE tax alone would be $15,300 (not including what you’d pay for income tax).
+For example, if you earned $100,000 after deductions and adjusted gross income, your SE tax alone would be $15,300 (not including what you’d pay for income tax).

 Setup As S-Corp

-If you set yourself up as an S-Corp, you will pay yourself a reasonable salary and also receive dividends.
-The average real estate agent salary is around $40,000 annually.
+If you set yourself up as an S-Corp, you will pay yourself a reasonable salary and receive dividends.
+The average real estate agent’s salary is around $40,000 annually.